svnty/blood-cell-classification/README.md

 Limitations include the relatively small dataset size, the lack of fine-grained WBC subtypes and the highly controlled image positions and lack of variety.
 The current pipeline is robust and reproducible, and can be extended to more complex classification tasks as more data becomes available.

+As our images are 256x256 pixels and have 3 colour channels (R, G, B), our first layer has 196,608 input neurons.
+The MLP then scales exponentially as the layers increase, it is possible that our model contains as many as 100 million parameters.
+Our network of neurons could be considered enormous.

 # Conclusion

-This project demonstrates that a CNN can accurately classify blood cell types from microscopic images using only bounding box annotations and image crops.
+This project demonstrates that a MLP can accurately classify blood cell types from microscopic images using only bounding box annotations and image crops.
 The approach is fully automated, reproducible, and achieves high accuracy, supporting the use of deep learning for medical image analysis.
 With further data and more granular labels, this method could be extended to more detailed hematological diagnostics.

 # References